wabson/chafon-rfid/README.md

 Usage
 -----

+to install the package into your own project use `pip`

+    pip install wabson.chafon-rfid

+Examples of how to to use the provided modules are provided in the `examples` directory.

 To keep attempting to read tags continuously until Ctrl-C is pressed, run `continuous-read.py` providing the IP of the reader and optionally the ID of the Google Sheet